-This bill would require, beginning January 1, 2014, at least 50% of food and beverages offered by a vendor in a vending machine on designated state property to meet accepted nutritional guidelines, and by January 1, 2016, at least 100% of the food and beverages offered by such a vendor to meet those nutritional guidelines.
+This bill would require, beginning January 1, 2014, at least 50% of food and beverages offered by a vendor in a vending machine on state property, as defined, to meet accepted nutritional guidelines, and by January 1, 2016, 100% of the food and beverages offered by such a vendor to meet those nutritional guidelines.
 The bill also would revise the definition of accepted nutritional guidelines for this purpose.